 Wind vector information is located just above the OAT display on the PFD.
 The winds aloft arrow indicates the wind direction relative to your current direction of flight.
 The wind strength, direction, and cross wind component are also textually provided.
 If SkyView SE cannot make an accurate winds aloft calculation, the arrow is not displayed and the numbers are replaced by dashes.
 The display of winds aloft requires an active GPS connection and an OAT probe.
 In very light winds, the wind speed number is not displayed, although the arrow is.
 Note that due to a limitation in the SV-GPS-250 and SV-GPS-2020 hardware, winds information will not be available above 415 knots ground speed if it is being used as the GPS source.
-The functional.
+The Wind Vector will not appear if the SV-ADAHRS-200/201, SV-MAG-236, GPS, or OAT is not functional.